gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 ---
 Rahul works with IBM, New York.
 It has been 6 years since he moved to the US right after his graduation.
 He is a bachelor and lives with his parents.
 It's his birthday today.
 He has planned to take his mom and dad out for a dinner after a long time.
 He doesn't speak to them much.
 Like every year, he tried calling Tina as the first thing in the morning.
 She didn't answer the call.

 Tina lives in Mumbai with her daughter Samira.
-Back in college, Tina and Rahul were like eyes of your face, always together, no matter where you see.
-Tina always stood for her dignity.
+Back in college, Tina and Rahul were like eyes of a face, always together.
+Tina  always stood for her dignity and decisions.
 She was fearless and welcomed the future in all of it’s unknown mystery.
-Rahul was shy and timid.
-Unlike Tina, he could’t go against his parents.
+Rahul was loving, indecisive and timid.
+He couldn't go against his parents.
 As opposite attracts, they too got attracted and fell in love.

 When he was about to leave for office, around 10AM, his phone rang.
 It was Tina.
 A promising smile emerged on his face.
 Last they spoke was 6 years back on their graduation day.
 His heart started beating faster.

 In absolute surprise, he pressed the green button.

 "Hi Rahul," she said in a low and soothing voice.